Module overview

 Having successfully completed this module you will be able to:

-- Use problem solving skills
+- use problem solving skills

-- Use quantitative reasoning in economic contexts
+- Use quantitative reasoning in economic and policy contexts

 Syllabus

-labour markets, analysing the role of demand and supply factors in determining the wage structure.
+The module aims to relate both theory and evidence to key policy issues.
+The module reviews key developments in modern labour markets.
+It takes as its starting point the theory of competitive labour markets, analysing the role of demand and supply factors in determining the wage structure.
 We analyse the role of investment in education and training in determining the interpersonal wage structure.
 The second part of the module focuses on those aspects of the labour market that are more difficult to explain in terms of standard competitive theory.
-We look at imperfectly competitive labour markets; we explore the implications of imperfect information
+We look at imperfectly competitive labour markets; we explore the implications of imperfect information for the operation of the labour market and the role of various labour market institutions.
+We will be looking at different methods used in this area, from economic theory to empirical and, possibly, experimental methods.

 Learning and Teaching